comp110-lytle/comp110/site/cqs/magic_methods_etc.md

 # Magic Methods, Operator Overloads, and Union Types

 For this challenge question, you're going to modify the `Point` class you previously wrote to add more functionality!
-(This will mean modifying the `point.py` file inside `lessons/CQ07`.
-If you weren't able to get full points for CQ07, you can use [this file](/challenge_questions/point.html) as a baseline.)
+(This will mean modifying the `point.py` file inside `lessons/CQ08`.)

 ## 0: `__str__()`